PostHog/posthog.com/contents/blog/using-vc-carefully.md

 There were three surprising lessons we had during this phase:

 1 - charging customers for a product led to more usage.
 Early paying customers were more demanding of quality.
 When we fixed quality issues, our free _and_ paid products both accelerated
-2 - how imoportant it is to track your anti-Ideal Customer Profile.
+2 - how important it is to track your anti-Ideal Customer Profile.
 Don't just monitor deals that close, but track those that are dragging on - what do they have in common?
 3 - how quickly we went from getting the first 5 paying customers, to 100.

 ## We have Product Market Fit, time to raise more money?